Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Alas, on the back side there's no palace, no courtyard: just a narrow street and more shops.

-Fine woodworkers may be hard to find now, but it's easy to find technicians keeping up with the times.
+Fine woodworkers are harder to find than technicians keeping up with the times.